 Key implementation notes for this option are noted in the bullets below.

+The ETL process to load the virtual node staging tables is expected to be accomplished by data transfers using existing technologies.
+This would potentially include bulk SQL operations from the state environment to the virtual node (e.g. Oracle SQL*Net or SQL Server network traffic) or via secure file transfer of a database export or backup file and subsequent restoration by an EPA database administrator.

 Data that is made accessible in this approach may not be as current as business rules allow.
 In this model, Trading Partners will need to schedule or execute an ETL process on a recurring basis in order to move data ready for exchange from their local environment to the Virtual Node staging tables.
 The frequency of this ETL process will dictate how recent the data available to the data flow will be.
 This may not be ideal in uses cases where real time data access is needed for publishing or decision making.

 Trading Partners will need to design, develop, implement and maintain the ETL process that takes data from their operational data stores and transfers this data to the staging tables that are a part of the Virtual Node infrastructure.